Rockylane01/2-13_INTEX/README.md

  - add user functionality?
 I think we should remove that button
  - sort functionality? should be a quick add

-admin.ejs
- - view surveys is broken -- I don't know if there's a working spot for that yet

 events.ejs
  - sort? search?